 The SYSFOREIGNKEY table contains information on all foreign keys in the database.
-The user with RESOURCE or CONNECT authority can read the foreign
+The user with RESOURCE or CONNECT authority can read the foreign key information about the table which the user creates and is granted from other users.
+The user with DBA, SYSDBA or SYSADM can read all information.

-COLUMN NAME DESCRIPTION

-FK_TBL_NAME Name of the child table (the table the foreign key is defined on)

-PK_TBL_NAME Name of the parent table for the foreign key

-FK_TBL_OWNER Owner of the child table

-PK_TBL_OWNER Owner of the parent table

-FK_NAME Name of the foreign key

-UPD_ACT Update referential action

-0 - No action

-1 - Set NULL

-2 - Cascade

-3 - Set default value

-DEL_ACT Delete referential action

-0 - No action

-1 - Set null

-2 - Cascade

-3 - Set default value
+COLUMN NAME DESCRIPTION FK_TBL_NAME Name of the child table. (the table the foreign key is defined on) PK_TBL_NAME Name of the parent table for the foreign key.
+FK_TBL_OWNER Owner of the child table.
+PK_TBL_OWNER Owner of the parent table.
+FK_NAME Name of the foreign key.
+UPD_ACT Update referential action: 0 - No action 1 - Set NULL 2 - Cascade 3 - Set default value DEL_ACT Delete referential action: 0 - No action 1 - Set null 2 - Cascade 3 - Set default value